 Protein Supplements: Are They Necessary?

-For most children and teens eating a reasonably varied diet, whole food protein sources are sufficient.
+For most kids and teens eating a reasonably varied diet, whole food sources are enough.
 Supplements fill gaps — they don’t replace foundations.
+That said, the US supplement market is large and some products are genuinely useful in specific situations.

-That said, the US protein supplement market is massive, and some products are genuinely useful in specific situations.
-Whey protein (derived from dairy) has the highest biological value of any protein supplement — roughly 104 on the standard scale — and digests quickly, making it effective as a post-workout option.
+Whey protein has the highest biological value of any protein supplement — roughly 104 on the standard scale — and digests quickly, making it a practical post-workout option.
 Brands like Optimum Nutrition are widely trusted and third-party tested.

 Final Thoughts